j-a-software/j-a-software/README.md

-## Welcome to the GitHub profile of J. A. - Full Stack Developer 😄
+## Welcome to the GitHub portfolio for J. A. | Full Stack Developer! 😄

 ![Alt text](https://avatars.githubusercontent.com/u/46306007?v=4 "ReactJoey hero banner with text containing: 'Follow ReactJoey on Twitter!'")